jimburton/sudoku/README.md

 You should also be familiar with the `Maybe` type.

-Download the file [Sudoku.hs](src/Sudoku.hs), and add your solutions to the exercises to that file.
-Submit the file `Sudoku.hs` on studentcentral.
+Submit the single file `Sudoku.hs` (not a copy of the whole repository) on studentcentral before the deadline.

 ### Some general hints: